Did Wolf’s nursing home policy cost lives? Congress is now asking

 PA Health Secretary, Dr. Rachel Levine, says don’t blame policy, blame the pandemic.

 “Because you have seniors who are more prone to serious complications in congregate settings,” Levine said.
-“It’s remain a challenge.”
+“It remains a challenge.”

 Governor Wolf insists his administration saw the problem but struggled to stay ahead of it largely because adequate testing was not available.